raj-gun/NARX-based-PAC/README.md

 - **Preferred-phase estimation**: Uses noise-free simulations of the identified model to determine the low-frequency phase at which the high-frequency amplitude reaches its maximum.
 - **Harmonic-related spurious PAC rejection**: Applies an instantaneous-frequency criterion derived from the identified canonical dynamics.
 - **Discriminator $\mathcal{D}$ map**: Supports the distinction between genuine PAC and intermodulation-related spurious PAC.
-- **ARX pre-screening**: Uses a computationally inexpensive linear scan to shortlist frequency pairs before nonlinear model identification.
-- **Synthetic and LFP examples**: Includes the experiments and plotting scripts used for simulated signals and rat hippocampal local field potential recordings in the paper.

 ---